tempe85/CodingNotes/topics/React/hooks.md

 #### Effects with cleanup
 * Might need to cleanup something to prevent a memory leak.
 * With clases, you setup the subscription in `componentDidMount` and clean up with `componentWillUnMount`

+### useCallback
+* Prevents a function from being created on every single render.